jsymons/base-python-curriculum/unit-21-file-management/lesson-6-nth-line-from-file/README.md

 # Nth Line from File

-Write a function, that receives a path to a text file and a line number as parameter,  and returns the N-th line of that file.
+Write a function that receives a path to a text file and a line number as parameter,  and returns the N-th line of that file.

 Example: